MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

   verbs: ["get", "watch", "list"]
 ```

-`jsonPatchOverrides` apply a JSON patch on the selected resources following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+`jsonPatchOverrides` fields apply a JSON patch on the selected resources, as specified in [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).

 ## Apply the cluster resource placement

 ### [Azure CLI](#tab/azure-cli)

-1. Create a `ClusterResourcePlacement` resource to specify the placement rules for distributing the cluster resource overrides across the cluster infrastructure, as shown in the following example.
-Make sure you select the appropriate resource.
+1. Create a `ClusterResourcePlacement` resource to specify the placement rules for distributing the cluster resource overrides across the cluster infrastructure.
+The following code is an example.
+Be sure to select the appropriate resource.

     ```yaml
     apiVersion: placement.kubernetes-fleet.io/v1